-- Facilitate a continuing, comprehensive, collaborative regional transportation planning process in the eight-county Metropolitan Planning Area - Program Transportation projects and coordinate of federal highway and transit investments in the Metropolitan Planning Area - Support goals in METRONext Plan to the extent they apply to the NHHIP - Provide staff and technical support to conduct group meetings to complete the MOU Scope of Work and participate in public outreach meetings. - Commitments as outlined in the TPC Resolution in July 2019: - \$100M in Category 2 funds for the implementation of Segment 2 of the North Houston Highway Improvement Program - \$1.5M for community planning activities which will complement TxDOT's on-going efforts to identify additional measures to mitigate potentially adverse impacts of the NHHIP on communities adjacent to Segment 2.
-This planning effort may include: - a.
+- Facilitate a continuing, comprehensive, collaborative regional transportation planning process in the eight-county Metropolitan Planning Area - Program Transportation projects and coordinate of federal highway and transit investments in the Metropolitan Planning Area - Support goals in METRONext Plan to the extent they apply to the NHHIP - Provide staff and technical support to conduct group meetings to complete the MOU Scope of Work and participate in public outreach meetings. - Commit to work with the public and all our partners including City of Houston, Harris County, METRO, and TxDOT to improve transit, walkability, and other potential improvements associated with the project. - Commitments as outlined in the TPC Resolution in July 2019: - \$100M in Category 2 funds for the implementation of Segment 2 of the North Houston Highway Improvement Program - \$1.5M for community planning activities which will complement TxDOT's on-going efforts to identify additional measures to mitigate potentially adverse impacts of the NHHIP on communities adjacent to Segment 2.
+This planning effort may include:

+- a.
 New or improved pedestrian and bicycle paths and trails providing connectivity to community destinations and transit services - b.
 Enhanced landscaping, lighting, signage, transit stops and other transportation related amenities that support neighborhood cohesion and livability - c.
 Identifying transportation related investments that strengthen the historical and cultural identity of affected neighborhoods - d.
 Creation of a "low emissions zone" including neighborhoods adjacent to Segment 2 which would establish priorities for reducing vehicle emissions within the low emissions zone such as: - i.
-Low or no emissions school buses. - ii.
+Low or no emissions school buses, - ii.
 Reduced truck idling, - iii.
-Public access to electric vehicle recharging facilities, Replacement of high emission, heavy duty trucks operating within the zone with low or no emissions vehicles, and iv.
-Enhanced air quality monitoring

-- \$50M of eligible federal transportation funds for the implementation of recommendations from the community planning activities described above. - Coordinate on regular updates by TxDOT and H-GAC staff on the development of mitigation measures based on refinement of the project scope and design including any proposed updates to the environmental impact statement.
+Public access to electric vehicle recharging facilities, Replacement of high emission, heavy duty trucks operating within the zone with low or no emissions vehicles, and - iv.
+Enhanced air quality monitoring - \$50M of eligible federal transportation funds for the implementation of recommendations from the community planning activities described above. - Coordinate on regular updates by TxDOT and H-GAC staff on the development of mitigation measures based on refinement of the project scope and design including any proposed updates to the environmental impact statement.